slviajero/tinybasic/MANUAL.md

 ### THEN

-THEN is added for comaptibity reasons.
+THEN is added for compatibility reasons.
 Typical statements would be

 IF A=0 THEN PRINT "Zero"